-The Committee's performance over the past year was reviewed as part of the annual Board evaluation.
-The internal evaluation considered the composition of the Committee and the efficacy of Committee meetings, as well as assessing the Committee's role in monitoring and overseeing the Company's financial reporting and accounting, risk management and internal controls, compliance with corporate governance regulations and the assessment of the external audit.
+The Committee's performance over the past year was reviewed as part of the annual Board performance review.
+The internal review considered the composition of the Committee and the efficacy of Committee meetings.

-I am pleased to confirm that the evaluation result was positive and no matters of concern or requirements for change were highlighted.
+I am pleased to confirm that the evaluation result was positive and no matters of concern or requirements for change were identified.